ABOUT / HISTORY

 Carisbrook was acquired as part of a large block of land by the Presbyterian Church Board during the earliest days of the settlement of Otago.

-For most of the faithful patrons at Otago rugby H.Q. the origin of the name Carisbrook is something of a mystery, but it is certain that Carisbrook owed part of it's origins to a stream.
+For most of the faithful patrons at Otago Rugby H.Q. the origin of the name Carisbrook is something of a mystery, but it is certain that Carisbrook owed part of its origins to a stream.

-The stream that flowed down the hill from the Montecillo thus become Carisbrook Creek as it meandered down the Glen to cross the area that was knownas Carisbrook.
+The stream that flowed down the hill from the Montecillo thus become Carisbrook Creek as it meandered down the Glen to cross the area that was known as Carisbrook.

-The Carisbrook Cricket Club was formed in 1874 and it's founders included James Rattray and Henry Rose, so it is possible that they were among those responsible for the famous name when the club took Carisbrook as it's headquarters in the late 1870's.
-Thus the ground which is famous throughout the sporting world took it's name from the Carisbrook Cricket Club rather than the cricket club taking it's name from the ground as is sometimes thought.
+The Carisbrook Cricket Club was formed in 1874, and its founders included James Rattray and Henry Rose, so it is possible that they were among those responsible for the famous name when the club took Carisbrook as its headquarters in the late 1870's.
+Thus, the ground which is famous throughout the sporting world took its name from the Carisbrook Cricket Club rather than the cricket club taking its name from the ground as is sometimes thought.

 The Carisbrook Ground Company was formed in 1881 with the stated purpose of preparing, fencing and draining the ground for use as a cricket ground and for other sports.
-They also intended to contruct a pavilion.
+They also intended to construct a pavilion.

 For the first five years the cricket club struggled to meet their aims but the lease charges of 200 guineas became too much for them so in 1886 the Pirates Football Club was invited to share the use of the ground in the winter.

 After further improvements, 1908 saw the first international rugby match on Carisbrook between Otago and the touring Anglo-Welsh team.
 The match was won by Otago 9-6.
-In the same year the first test match between New Zealand and the Anglo-Welsh team took place on Carisbrook, resulting in a win to New Zealand 32-5.
+In the same year the first Test Match between New Zealand and the Anglo-Welsh team took place on Carisbrook, resulting in a win to New Zealand 32-5.

 From the early years on, Carisbrook has played host to all the great rugby teams of the world.
-At the same time the ORFU has continued to make the ground available for other sporting activities These have included cricket, lawn tennis, hockey, soccer, athletics, baseball, massed gymnastics, marching and band displays.
+At the same time the ORFU has continued to make the ground available for other sporting activities these have included cricket, lawn tennis, hockey, soccer, athletics, baseball, gymnastics, marching and band displays.

-The ORFU purchased the freehold of Carisbrook from the Presbyterian Chruch Board of Property in 1969 and in 1983/84 embarked on what was hoped to be the final solution to the drainage prems which have plagued the ground since its earliest days.
+The ORFU purchased the freehold of Carisbrook from the Presbyterian Church Board of Property in 1969 and in 1983/84 embarked on what was hoped to be the final solution to the drainage prems which have plagued the ground since its earliest days.

-In September 1997 work commenced on the redevelopment of the Terraces, and was completed in June 1998 in time for the NZ v England Test Match.
+In September 1997 work commenced on the redevelopment of the terraces and was completed in June 1998 in time for the NZ v England Test Match.
 At the same time, lights also were brought into operation, making Carisbrook one of the most up to date grounds in New Zealand and the time.